arduino/docs-content/content/arduino-cloud/05.iot-remote-app/01.iot-remote-app/iot-remote-app.md

 ---
-title: Arduino IoT Cloud Remote App
+title: IoT Remote App
 description: Learn how to set up the IoT Cloud Remote app to control & monitor your dashboards and access your phone's sensor data.
 author: Karl Söderby
-tags: [IoT Cloud, Remote App, Phone Data]
+tags: [Arduino Cloud, Remote App, Phone Data]
 ---

-The **Arduino IoT Cloud Remote** phone application lets you control and monitor all of your dashboards in the [Arduino IoT Cloud](https://create.arduino.cc/iot/).
+The **Arduino IoT Cloud Remote** phone application lets you control and monitor all of your dashboards in the [Arduino IoT Cloud](app.arduino.cc).
 With the app, you can also access your phone's internal sensors such as GPS data, light sensor, IMU and more (depending on what phone you have).

 The phone's sensor data is automatically stored in cloud variables, which you can also synchronize with other Things.
 This means your phone can become a part of your IoT system, acting as another node in your network.